We’ve compared the best luggage brands of 2024 — tested by frequent fliers — and gathered our insider tips on how to

 Top Luggage Brands of 2024

 With that said, there a few of the best suitcase brands out there, which are favorites among experienced travelers, and even come with lifetime warranties.
 Keep your receipts!

 Samsonite is one of the most famous luggage brands for a reason.
 Although Samsonite luggage only comes with a warranty limited to manufacturer defects, their typical hard-side luggage is known for its durability.
 It’s a great option if you’re traveling with breakables, a camera, or plan on bringing back a bottle of wine from your trip.
-Plus, this hard-sided case has an expandable zipper which is unusual for hard suitcases, but perfect for adding a little extra space and flexibility in packing.
+Plus, this hard-sided case features an integrated ID tag, making your bag easily identifiable on the airport carousel.

 For you outdoorsy types, check out North Face’s rolling duffels.
 They double as a backpack with straps, which is convenient for traveling in areas that don’t offer smooth walkways everywhere.